-Helicoll (Encoll Corp., Freemont, CA) is a bioengineered reconstituted collagen sheet that maintains a physiologically moist microenvironment at the wound surface.
-Helicoll is intended for the topical wound management that includes: partial and full-thickness wounds, pressure ulcers, venous ulcers, chronic vascular ulcers, diabetic ulcers, trauma wounds (abrasions, lacerations, second-degree bums, skin tears), and surgical wounds (donor sites/grafts, post-Mohs' surgery, post-laser surgery, podiatric, wound dehiscence.
+Helicoll (Encoll Corp., Freemont, CA) is a bioengineered reconstituted collagen sheet that maintains a physiologically moist microenvironment at the wound surface. bioengineered high purity Type I collagen Helicoll is intended for the topical wound management that includes: partial and full-thickness wounds, pressure ulcers, venous ulcers, chronic vascular ulcers, diabetic ulcers, trauma wounds (abrasions, lacerations, second-degree bums, skin tears), and surgical wounds (donor sites/grafts, post-Mohs' surgery, post-laser surgery, podiatric, wound dehiscence.
 The device is intended for one time use only.
 It is cleared under the FDA 510(k) process (K040314).

 A randomized controlled clinical trial by Narayan (2024) enrolled 28 individuals with DFUs and compared Helicoll to an unspecified dehydrated human amnion and chorion membrane product over 4 weeks.
 The study showed that 85.71% (12/14) of participants in the Helicoll group achieved at least a 50% reduction in DFU size, compared to 50% (7/14) in the dehydrated membrane group (p=0.245).
 Complete closure was observed in 10 and 7 participants, respectively.
 The Helicoll group demonstrated a mean DFU size reduction of 86.48%, while the dehydrated membrane group recorded 77.70%.
-The authors noted that their statistical analysis indicated a significant difference in mean wound reduction rates (93.62 \pm 0.12% vs. 77.71 \pm 0.28%, p=0.05), suggesting enhanced wound-healing capabilities for Helicoll in managing DFU.
+The authors noted that their statistical analysis indicated a significant difference in mean wound reduction rates (93.62 $\pm$ 0.12% vs. 77.71 $\pm$ 0.28%, p=0.05), suggesting enhanced wound-healing capabilities for Helicoll in managing DFU.
+However, based on the limited sample size, short follow-up time, and unspecified nature of the comparator, the results of this study are not generalizable.